 A. Each bidder, including first-tier subcontractors for construction manager at risk projects, shall identify on its bid the minority businesses that it will use on the project and an affidavit listing the good faith efforts it has made pursuant to N.C.
 Gen. Stat. § 143-128.2(f) and the total dollar value of the bid that will be performed by the minority businesses.
 A contractor, including a first-tier subcontractor on a construction manager at risk project, that performs all of the work under a contract with its own workforce may submit an affidavit to that effect in lieu of the affidavit otherwise required under this subsection.

-The apparent lowest responsible, responsive bidder, within 3 business days of the bid opening, shall also provide either (1) an affidavit that includes a description of the portion of work to be executed by minority businesses, expressed as a percentage of the total contract price, which is equal to or more than the applicable goal or (2) documentation of its good faith effort to meet the goal that was identified in the bid, including any advertisements, solicitations, and evidence of other specific actions demonstrating recruitment and selection of minority businesses for participation in the contract.
+The apparent lowest responsible, responsive bidder, within 3 business days of the bid opening, shall also provide either (1) an affidavit that includes a description of the portion of work to be executed by minority businesses, expressed as a percentage of the total contract price, which is equal to or more than the applicable goal or (2) documentation of its good faith effort to meet the goal that was identified in the bid, including any advertisements, solicitations, and evidence of other specific actions demonstrating recruitment and selection of minority businesses for participation in the contract or (3) an affidavit verifying that the bidder will be self-performing all of the work as set forth above.
 Failure to file the required affidavit or documentation that demonstrates that the contractor made the required good faith effort is grounds for rejection of the bid.

 B. Bidder(s) on the Board’s building projects shall undertake the following good faith efforts to recruit minority businesses to the extent required by N.C.
 Gen. Stat. § 143-128.2 and shall provide documentation to the Board that they have performed these efforts achieving at least 50 points: